micolous/pcprox/README.md

 ## Requirements

-* Python 3.something
+* Python 3.x
 * [hidapi][0] (generally packaged as `python3-hidapi`)

-This software has been developed and tested on Linux and Mac OS X platforms.

-For Linux, it should work on any Linux-supported CPU architecture (eg: ARM).

 _Python 2.x is not supported, and will not be supported._

+## Platform support

+Known-working platforms:

+* Linux (tested on `x86_64`, but will probably work on any Linux-supported CPU architecture, including ARM).
+* Mac OS X (tested on 10.14)

+Non-working platforms:

+* Windows ([would require this hidapi patch][4])

+Otherwise, this should run wherever hidapi runs, as long as one can send USB HID feature reports to keyboard devices (which pcProx simulates).

 ## Setting up permissions